AnticOwl/anticowl.github.io/_Wip/2025-01-21-Alien-Isolation.md

 ### Alias Isolation
 There are two versions of the anti aliasing mod.
 One for pre-2011 CPU that doesn't not support AVX (`AliasIsolation-v1.2.0-SSE3-Legacy.7z`) but SSE3 and the other that support AVX (`AliasIsolation-v1.2.0.7z`). you will probably want to download the one with AVX support.

 Extract the mod into the root game folder.
 Be sure to see the mod folder being there.
-Again, you are done.with the installation
+Again, you are done with the installation.

 ## Configuration
 ### OpenCAGE